Nongg1/CPU/README.md

 RunService:Set3dRenderingEnabled(true)
 end

-if _G.GPUSave then
+if _G.settingsTable.whitscreen then
-    if _G.LowFPS then
+    if _G.settingsTable.whitscreen then
         savegpu(10)
     else
         savegpu(60)